 Ask your state representatives to pass legislation that will permit eligible voters to pre-register to vote after they turn sixteen (16) as well as automatically pre-register them to vote if they apply for a driver's license.

 Have you moved?

-If a registered voter has moved within the state of Pennsylvania but has not updated their voter registration information.
+For registered voters who have moved within the state of Pennsylvania but have not updated their voter registration information.

 NEW Address, SAME Polling Place